varunrajan/segovia_prompt/README.md

  'finished': True}
 ```

+### Potential next steps

-I understand that [Callbacks](https://docs.thesegovia.com/api-reference/#callbacks) are the preferred way to receive results, and given more time I would've attempted to use Callbacks to know the result of the attempted transaction as opposed to explicitly pinging the `/api/transactionstatus` endpoint.
+I understand that [Callbacks](https://docs.thesegovia.com/api-reference/#callbacks) are the preferred way to receive results.
+Were I building this script for a client or attempting to receive updates as the status of the transaction changed, I would attempt to use Callbacks as opposed to explicitly pinging the `/api/transactionstatus` endpoint.

+Given that this particular transaction ultimately failed, I would also want to explore the underlying reasons why and hopefully resolve them.

 ## Context and instructions